gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/docs/relazione.md

 The communication pattern of choice between the microservices is gRPC and the isolation/bounded-context of each component makes it indipendently testable to guarantee the level of assurance required.

-Several state-of-art architectural patters are applied for reliability in distributed environments:
+Several state-of-art architectural patterns are applied for reliability in distributed environments:
 * Service Discovery: with Self-Registration and Service Registry;
 * API Gateway: a service that provides each client with unified interface to services;
 * Health Checking: the service mesh configuration is a representation of alive and dead services;